 Ciara Murphy.
 Tongue Lacerations, Don't Forget the Bubbles, 2019.
 Available at:

-Katie is a 4 year old who presents to your department after a fall off her bike.
+Katie is a 4-year-old who presents to your department after a fall off her bike.
 She landed chin first and has sustained a tongue laceration – she appears to have bitten it.
-Both her and her mum are very distressed on arrival.
+Both she and her mum are very distressed on arrival.

 When you find one laceration it’s important to look for a second, especially on the other side of the tongue.
 If there are front and back lacerations, you need to carefully examine them to see if they are connected to make a tract (a through-and-through laceration).
 These always need to be repaired as they can have poor healing and fistula formation.

 The tongue has a large vascular bed and great capacity for regeneration thus making it an ideal candidate for conservative management.

 A tongue laceration is usually due to trauma.
 This can range from a simple fall where the tongue is accidentally bitten, to a more serious mechanism.
 They can also occur in the context of a seizure where the child bites their tongue – don’t forget a full primary and secondary survey.
 Look for any evidence of head injury.
 Always remember to assess the neck (particularly if the point of impact has been the chin, they may have hyperextended the neck).